Better code with usage specs

 Build a hello world app using fastapi using specs.

-file first and then passes that information as context to the creation of the spec.
-Tessl uses all the usage specs linked to KNOWLEDGE.md
+You can see that Claude Code reads the KNOWLEDGE.md file first and then passes that information as context to the creation of the spec.
+Tessl uses all the usage specs linked to KNOWLEDGE.md when editing specs or generating code.

 Last updated